 - 5. AMD Allows Overclocking of All Processors

 - 6. AMD Provides Long-Term Support for CPU Sockets

 - 7. AMD Uses Multi-Die Design for Processors

 AMD processors are cheaper than their competition because they switched from a monolithic chip design to a chiplet architecture.
-This reduced the die size, which made it easier to produce chips with fewer defects, bringing down production costs.
+This reduced the die size, making it easier to produce chips with fewer defects reducing production costs.
 It also allowed them to reuse low-performing chips.

 1. AMD Switched to a Chiplet Design Architecture

 If you’ve followed the tech news over the last few years, you would have heard everyone use the word ‘chiplets’ when referring to AMD.